brotherelric/discord-ui/README.md

     - Removed `Slash.edit_command` and `Slash.edit_subcommand`, "moved" to `Command.edit`
     - `SlashedCommand` is now `SlashInteraction`, `SlashedSubCommand` is now `SubSlashInteraction` and `SlashedContext` is now `ContextInteraction`
     - The command attributes of CommandInteractions (SlashedCommand, ...) are now moved to `Interaction.command.` (the `.command` attribute is a reference to the real command, if you change properties of the command they will be updated)
+    - The component attributes of an interaction are now moved to `.component`
+    - ContextCommands `.param` attribute is now `.target`

     ## **Changed**
     - `ButtonStyle` value names changed: color names are now capitalized and `Danger` is now `Destructive`